-These very low levels of spring bird trapping in Cyprus, a stopover along the Africa-Eurasia flyway, will have helped thousands of birds to travel more safely to their breeding sites, a key element in the preservation of any migratory species.
-However, BirdLife Cyprus would like to emphasize that spring trapping cannot be taken as a reliable barometer of the overall trapping situation in Cyprus BirdLife Cyprus will remain cautious until after the next autumn 2018, which will provide a far better picture of the overall trapping situation in Cyprus.
+This reduction is a great success in the fight against bird trapping during the spring.
+The fact that we detected zero spring trapping with mistnets would have helped thousands of birds to travel more safely to their breeding sites, a key element in the preservation of any migratory species.
+However, BirdLife Cyprus would like to emphasize that spring trapping cannot be taken as a reliable barometer of the overall trapping situation in Cyprus.
+BirdLife Cyprus will remain cautious until after the next autumn 2019, which will provide a far better picture of the overall trapping situation in Cyprus.

-The low enforcement action for spring 2018 by all 3 competent authorities (Game and Fauna Service, Cyprus Police APU and SBA Police APU) is in line with the low spring trapping activity.
-However, BirdLife would like to stress that spring trapping is still happening and sufficient enforcement resources should be allocated and maintained for this season by both the Cyprus Republic and the SBA Administration, before anyone can claim that spring trapping in Cyprus has been stopped.
+The low enforcement action regarding mistnetting, for spring 2019 by all 3 competent authorities (Game and Fauna Service, Cyprus Police APU and SBA Police APU) is in line with the low spring trapping activity.
+However, BirdLife would like to stress that spring trapping is not yet solved, at least with the use of limesticks, and sufficient enforcement resources should be allocated and maintained for this season by both the Cyprus Republic and the SBA Administration, before it could be claimed that spring trapping in Cyprus has been completely eradicated.